pfinal-nc/pfinal-nc.github.io/docs/golang/Go-Error-Handling-Best-Practices-2025-Complete-Guide.md

 ---
-title: "Go (Golang) Error Handling Best Practices 2025: Complete Guide"
+title: "Go Error Handling Best Practices 2025 The Only Guide You Need (With Code)"
-description: "Master Go (Golang) error handling best practices in 2025.
-Learn modern patterns, sentinel errors, error wrapping, and custom errors with production-ready examples for real-world Go services and microservices."
+description: "Stop writing `if err != nil` everywhere.
+Learn 7 battle-tested Go error handling patterns used by Google, Uber & top Go projects.
+Includes production-ready code, anti-patterns to avoid, and integration with logging/tracing."
 date: 2025-11-26
 author: PFinal南丞
 category: golang